Skip to main content

 Capstone courses are required to complete your Bachelor of Arts in Adult Education degree.
 In these courses, you explore your passions, synthesize your learning, and apply reflective techniques.

-2 capstone courses (ADED 370 & ADED 470) are independent study courses.
+The capstone courses ADED 370, ADED 470, & ADED 472 are independent study courses.
 Registration procedures are different and require extra planning.

 Capstone Frequently Asked Questions